1. Online search tips

 If there’s anything I’ve learned, living in the Boston area with its many medical schools, it’s that people in the medical community tend to know each other.
 Maybe they went to school together, or had a fellowship together, or attended a training.
 Even in Boston, the world of musculoskeletal pain management can tend to be a small one.

 So if you contact a given practice, it’s possible they’ll be able to recommend someone closer to you.

-It might be a bit non traditional for a patient to contact the author of a research article.
-However, in my time doing research for this blog, I was shocked to find that there were doctors I’d seen a long time ago (back when I had upper back pain, before I had SI joint dysfunction) who were now doing research on the SI joint.
-There was no way to know this as a former patient, however.
-The change wasn’t necessarily reflected on a hospital website.
+It might be a bit non-traditional for a patient to contact the author of a research article.
+However, in my time doing research for this blog, I was shocked to find that there were doctors I’d seen a long time ago for other health issues, who were now doing research on the SI joint.
+Yet there was no way to know this as a former patient.
+The change wasn’t necessarily reflected on their hospital website.

 The only way I knew their interests had expanded, at all, was to see them as the author of a journal article.

 In the past few months I’ve noticed something that never used to happen to me.
-I go out in social settings– say, to a friend’s birthday or something– and actually meet someone else who has suffered from SI joint dysfunction.
+I go out to a party, or friend’s birthday or something– and actually meet someone else who has suffered from SI joint dysfunction.

-It’s so crazy to me that, for the first few years I had this problem, I literally had never met another patient like me.
+It’s so crazy to me because, for the first few years I had this problem, I literally had never met anyone else who had this problem.

-However, I think it has a lot more to do with the fact that SI joint dysfunction is much better recognized now.
+Thankfully, I think SI joint dysfunction is starting to be much better recognized now.

 So… go out and talk to people!
-Don’t be afraid to mention to people that you have this problem– maybe they’ll know someone who’s also struggled with it, or have experienced it themselves.
+Don’t be afraid to mention that you have this problem– maybe they’ll know someone who’s also struggled with it themselves.

 Previous posts in this series: